AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 - **AVX-17174** – Controller traceroute utility not showing first-hop when HPE is enabled between Spoke and Transit.
 - **AVX-18291** – Failed daily and manual controller backups due to a rare corner case condition.
 - **AVX-18700** – When the Stateful firewall rules reach above 500 rows of rules during add/insert/delete the firewall rule, it will throw error as “Command to execute is too long.”
 - **AVX-18796** – The Controller to Gateway control channel uses certificate-based authentication.
 The Intermediate Certificate Authority (ICA) certificate TTL is set to renew automatically every 6 months.
 A week before the TTL expiration, the ICA will prepare the next certificate as part of the rotation.
-During this period, if any Gateway gets recertified, the Controller will use the newly prepared/activated ICA certificate to sign it.
+During this period, if any Gateway gets re-certified, the Controller will use the newly prepared/activated ICA certificate to sign it.
 If the Gateway flaps and reconnects during this period, the controller will reject these connections resulting in the Gateway being marked down.
 Since this issue can result in the controller marking gateways down, Aviatrix strongly recommends upgrading your software to a version that includes the issue correction.

   Note that after this fix, the certificate’s validity changes from 60 days to 30 days.
 The rotation frequency also changes from 30 days to 15 days.